 Why We Love It: Graphic designer Lauren Hom gets to practice her craft, without going through complicated payment systems or dealing with huge client expectations.
 She just gets a free snack out of it!

-What it Is: Photos of cities with monsters drawn on top, who all have full back stories.
+What It Is: Photos of cities with monsters drawn on top, all of whom have full back stories.

 Why We Love It: This collaborative side project shows how two people can combine their skills and passions to create something awesome.

-What is It: Poking fun at all the “X under X” lists, this simple site allows anyone to create an award certificate for themselves.
+What It Is: Poking fun at all the “X under X” lists, this simple site allows anyone to create an award certificate for themselves.
 “Because you know you deserve it.”